PanAnastasiy/innowise_trainee/README.md

 - SQL & relational databases (PostgreSQL, Snowflake)
 - Containerized environments (Docker & Docker Compose)
 - Git workflow and version control best practices
+- Learn base of new technologies in Big Data
+-
 Each task is independent and focuses on a specific Big Data skill.

 ---